tensorlayer/TensorLayer/README.md

 sess.close()
 ```

-We provide many helper functions (like `fit()` , `test()`) that is similar to Keras; however, if you want to understand the underlying training details, it is suggested to train the model using TensorFlow’s methods like `sess.run()` directly (see `tutorial_mnist.py` for more details).
+We provide many helper functions (like `fit()` , `test()`) that is similar to Keras; however, if you want to understand the underlying training details, it is suggested to use TensorFlow’s methods directly to gain fine-grain control over the training process (e.g., `sess.run()`).
+See the example `tutorial_mnist.py` for more details.

 Many more examples can be found [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).

 # Documentation

 The documentation [[Online]](http://tensorlayer.readthedocs.io/en/latest/) [[PDF]](https://media.readthedocs.org/pdf/tensorlayer/latest/tensorlayer.pdf) [[Epub]](http://readthedocs.org/projects/tensorlayer/downloads/epub/latest/) [[HTML]](http://readthedocs.org/projects/tensorlayer/downloads/htmlzip/latest/) describes the usages of TensorLayer APIs.
 It is also a self-contained document that walks through different types of deep neural networks, reinforcement learning and their applications in Natural Language Processing (NLP) problems.

-We have included the corresponding modularized implementations of Google TensorFlow Deep Learning tutorial, so you can read the TensorFlow tutorial [[en]](https://www.tensorflow.org/versions/master/tutorials/index.html) [[cn]](http://wiki.jikexueyuan.com/project/tensorflow-zh/) along with our documents.
+We have included the corresponding modularized implementations of Google TensorFlow Deep Learning tutorial, so you can read the TensorFlow tutorial [[en]](https://www.tensorflow.org/versions/master/tutorials/index.html) [[cn]](http://wiki.jikexueyuan.com/project/tensorflow-zh/) along with our document.

 [Chinese documentation](http://tensorlayercn.readthedocs.io/zh/latest/) is also available.

 # Contribution Guideline

 TensorLayer started as an internal repository at Imperial College London, helping researchers to test their new methods.
 It now encourages researchers from all over the world to controbute their methods so as to promote the development of machine learning.
-You can either contact us directly to discuss your ideas, or fork our repository and make a pull request.
+You can either contact us to discuss your ideas, or fork our repository and make a pull request.

 - 🇬🇧 If you are in London, we can discuss in person
 - 🇨🇳 我们正在建立 [中文文档](http://tensorlayercn.readthedocs.io/zh/latest/). 与此同时, 我们建立了多种交流渠道，您可把个人介绍和微信号发送到 haodong_cs@163.com 申请加入